-Vegetation within the Project Area was mapped during the Native Vegetation of Southeast NSW mapping project (Tozer et al., 2006) and included the Cumberland Shale Sandstone Transition Forest which is listed as an Endangered Ecological Community (EEC) under the NSW Biodiversity Conservation Act 2016 (BC Act) and the Commonwealth Environment Protection and Biodiversity Conservation Act (EPBC Act), and the Southern Highlands Shale Woodland which is listed as an EEC on the BC Act.
+Vegetation within the Project Area was mapped during the Native Vegetation of Southeast NSW mapping project (Tozer et al., 2006) and included the Cumberland Shale Sandstone Transition Forest which is listed as an Endangered Ecological Community (EEC) under the NSW Biodiversity Conservation Act 2016 (BC Act) and the Commonwealth Environment Protection and Biodiversity Conservation Act (EPBC Act).
+This study also identified the Southern Highlands Shale Woodland which is listed as an EEC in the BC Act.
 Other vegetation communities mapped within the Project Area include: